raketa-best/raketa-market-web/README.md

 to site is published at [https://raketa-best.github.io/raketa-market-web](https://raketa-best.github.io/raketa-market-web)

 To access the demo version of the application, enter the
-- login: 10 consecutive digits
+- login: 10 random digits
 - password: 1234

 ![alt text](screenshots/preview.png "preview")